 6 Ways to Monetize Your WordPress Blog and Make More Money Online

 If you’re ready to become a serious blogger and start making money online, you need to monetize your WordPress site.
-It may sound like a lot of work, but it’s actually easier than you might think to get started.
+It may sound like a lot of work, but getting started can be easier than you might think.
 All you need are the right techniques, some tools you trust, and a little creativity (which as a blogger, you’re great at)!

 If you’re ready to monetize your WordPress site and make more money online, start with these six simple steps!